Who can I nominate for the Fellowship?

 Candidates for election require a minimum of five signatures and the system allows the Blue Paper to be submitted for ballot as soon as five Fellows, including you as sponsor, have signed.
 The maximum number of signatures is twelve.
 You can visit the ‘My Blue Papers’ page to check who has signed as often as you wish.
 You will have received an automated email when the General Secretary ‘registered’ the Blue paper, providing suggested text for you to use when you contact Fellows to ‘sign’ the Blue paper (and providing the link they need to use in order to do so), but this information can also be found from the ‘My Blue Papers’ page.
 You click the link next to the candidate’s name to view the candidate details and scroll past the traditional Blue Paper information.
 This is useful if you need to remind Fellows that you’d like them to sign a Blue Paper!

 Troubleshooting: If you have asked a Fellow to sign a Blue Paper and they have difficulty signing in to the Fellows’ Area to access the Blue Paper, please suggest that they contact the Society’s headquarters directly for help.
-They can call (020 7479 7094) or email the Society’s Governance Officer ([email protected]) for help.
+They can email the Society’s Governance Manager, Dr Linda Grant, on [email protected] for help.

 When you have obtained as many digital signatures as you can, you may also wish to obtain signatures in hard copy from Fellows who do not use email.
-Email the Governance Officer ([email protected]) asking us to send you signature labels.
+Email the Governance Manager, Dr Linda Grant, on [email protected] asking us to send you signature labels.
 You then send them on to the appropriate signatories, asking them to return them to Burlington House with a clear indication of whose Blue Paper they are supporting.

 Submitting a Blue Paper to a ballot